fhause5/AWS-SysOps/udemy/README.md

 * Can be in diffrent accounts
 * Copying in asynchronoues
 * Must be enable version
-* only new object will be replicated or using S3 Barch Replication
+* The only new object will be replicated or using S3 Batch Replication
 * Deletion can be replicated

 ### S3 pre-signed